 An individual who has earned a bachelor's degree and who has completed the equivalent of two full semesters of study at a law school accredited by the American Bar Association may apply for admission with advanced standing.
 Admission decisions are based primarily upon the applicant's prior law school performance and class standing.
 In order to be considered, the applicant must provide certification from the previous law school(s) that he or she is in good academic standing and unconditionally eligible to continue his or her studies.
 A student who has been academically disqualified, or who is barred from advancing with his or her class, will not be considered.

-The Transfer application deadline is June 25, 2018.
-Transfer applicants must indicate whether they wish to apply for the Full-Time/ Day Division Juris Doctor Program or the Part-Time/ Evening Division Juris Doctor Program, and are accepted for the fall term only.
+The Transfer application deadline is June 24, 2019.
+Transfer applicants must indicate whether they wish to apply for the Full-Time/Day Division Juris Doctor Program or the Part-Time/Day Division Juris Doctor Program, and are accepted for the fall term only.

 Early Application Review